torvalds/linux/Documentation/scheduler/completion.rst

 is highly efficient using low level scheduler sleep/wakeup facilities.

-Completions are built on top of the waitqueue and wakeup infrastructure of the Linux scheduler.
+Completions are built on top of the waitqueue and wakeup infrastructure of the GNU/Linux scheduler.
 The event the threads on the waitqueue are waiting for is reduced to a simple flag in 'struct completion', appropriately called "done".

 As completions are scheduling related, the code can be found in